 This page: https://collections.ushmm.org/search/catalog/irn607419

 Also in Roswell and Marjorie McClelland collection

-The collection consists of a handmade card, correspondence, photographs, reports, and drafts relating to the experiences of Roswell and Marjorie McClelland and their work for the American Friends Service Committee in Europe from 1940-1945, and Roswell McClelland’s work as a War Refugee Board representative in Switzerland, 1944-1945, during and after World War II.
+The collection consists of a handmade card, correspondence, photographs, reports, and drafts relating to the experiences of Roswell and Marjorie McClelland and their work for the American Friends Service Committee in Europe from 1940-1945, and Roswell McClelland’s work as a War Refugee Board representative in Switzerland, 1944-1945.

 Consists of correspondence, reports, and drafts created and collected by Roswell and Marjorie McClelland regarding their work for the American Friends Service Committee in Europe between 1940-1945, and Roswell McClelland's work as a War Refugee Board representative in Switzerland, 1944-1945.
 Includes personal correspondence to family; War Refugee Board weekly reports; drafts and copies of the Auschwitz Protocols; drafts of a report entitled "An unpublished chapter in the history of the deportation of foreign Jews from France in 1942," written by Roswell in 1942-43 and later revised for possible publication; McClelland's copies of War Refugee Board cables and notes; and correspondence with historians and documentarians studying American responses to the Holocaust.